Discover some of New Zealand’s most beautiful scenery and spectacular natural wonders within our 13 National Parks.

-Abel Tasman – Known as the finest coastal walk in the country with golden beaches and sculptured granite cliffs surrounded by diverse native forest.
-Featuring the Abel Tasman Coast Track Great Walk.
+Abel Tasman – Known as the finest coastal walk in the country, you’ll find golden sand beaches edged with sculptured granite cliffs covered in lush native forest.
+It includes the Abel Tasman Coast Track Great Walk.

-Kahurangi – Covering the West Coast at the top of the South Island it includes the Heaphy Track, the longest of the country’s Great Walks.
+Kahurangi – Covering the West Coast at the top of the South Island, Kahurangi includes the Heaphy Track, the longest of the country’s Great Walks.

-Nelson Lakes – Protects the northern-most Southern Alps and offers tranquil beech forest, craggy mountains, clear streams and lakes both big and small.
+Nelson Lakes – This Park protects the northern-most Southern Alps and offers tracks through tranquil beech forest, mountain hikes and plenty of lakeside walks.

-Paparoa – Most famous for the Pancake Rocks and blowholes of Dolomite Point, near the settlement of Punakaiki.
+Paparoa – A place full of geological wonders, like the Pancake Rocks and blowholes of Dolomite Point near the settlement of Punakaiki.

-Westland Tai Poutini – Extends from the highest peaks of the Southern Alps to the rugged and remote beaches of the wild West Coast.
+Westland Tai Poutini – This is glacier country and the place to see the Fox and Franz Josef glaciers.
+The Park stretches from the highest peaks of the Southern Alps to the rugged and remote beaches of the wild West Coast.

 Aoraki/Mount Cook – New Zealand's great alpine park is home to the country’s highest mountain, largest glacier, and exceptional stargazing as it’s part of an International Dark Sky Reserve.